• Skip to main content

 Yampa River State Park – Hayden

-Camping in Colorado State Wildlife Areas
+Camping in State Wildlife Areas

 Camping at a state wildlife area (SWA) is permitted with a valid hunting or fishing license.
 It’s generally free to camp there.
 Also, there are more than 300 SWAs in Colorado.
 Campsites are usually primitive, however, there’s usually at least a vault toilet around.